kim10481/task_complexity_2018/README.md

 ## 3. Task files : ./task_complexity

 To perform an experiment, you must install psychtoolbox first.
 After the installation, run SIMUL_main.m line-by-line.

+## etc. Please refer to appendix file for the additional analysis!